Billy Meyer: Major league playing career

-In 1915, Meyer played so well for a Davenport, Iowa, team Connie Mack signed him to back up catcher Wally Schang for his major league Philadelphia Athletics.
+In 1915, Meyer played so well for a Davenport, Iowa, team Connie Mack acquired him to back up catcher Wally Schang for his major league Philadelphia Athletics.
 He recalled Mack had him catch for unpredictable young pitchers in order to save Schang.
-He played 50 games for the A's that year--and was thus on hand for a season in which the A's finished with the worst winning percentage in Major League Baseball history.
+He played 50 games for the A's that year—and was thus on hand for a season in which the A's finished with the worst winning percentage in Major League Baseball history.
 He played 62 games for the A's in 1917.
 As it turned out, this would be Meyer's last season in the majors as an active player.
 He collected 71 hits, with seven doubles, three triples and one home run, batted .236, and was credited with 21 runs batted in.

 After the season, Meyer was sold to the Louisville Colonels in the American Association.
 He would stay in Louisville for 11 years, and was a major contributor to the Colonels' American Association pennants in 1921 and 1925 under Joe McCarthy.